FiberedSkies/FiberedSkies/README.md

 ### Hey I'm Estelle 🌟

-I'm a Research Engineer exploring a mixture of condensed matter physics, algebraic geometry and category theory, hardware development, and data infrastructure.
-I also study mathematical physics at UWaterloo 🌌.
-Previously, I've worked in DeFi for around 3 years, mainly working on mechanism design research for on-chain portfolio replication with [Primitive](https://www.primitive.xyz/).
-Always looking for fun mathy projects to work on!
+I'm a Research Engineer currently exploring a mixture of condensed matter physics, algebraic geometry and category theory, and hardware development.
+I also study mathematical physics at UWaterloo 🌌, and research in the DeFi space sometimes.
+Previously, I was researching mechanism design for on-chain portfolio replication with [Primitive](https://www.primitive.xyz/).
+I really love anything algebraic geometry, category theory, and/or network theory, and lately have been thinking about applications of this in signal processing, sensor fusion, and data infra.
+It has led me to start playing with embedded systems and sensor networks.
+On the physics side of things, I have the broad focus of exploring quantum phases of matter from the lense of algebraic geometry and category theory, particularly focusing on critical phenomena.
+I would love to start looking into quantum hardware development.

 - 🔭 I'm currently reading
   - [ ] [Topological Signal Processing](https://link.springer.com/book/10.1007/978-3-642-36104-3)